 A memory wire is another element that makes Damon braces unique.
 The sliding brackets are attached to this wire, and as the wire works to return to its normal length, it pulls your teeth along with it.
 It also allows your jaw to expand and therefore, pull your palate into better position as well.
 The memory wire reduces the pressure that you feel on your teeth that is common with traditional braces.
 The lower amount of force means less discomfort for patients.

 What are the benefits of Damon braces?

-In addition to the increased comfort brought about by the self-litigating system, there are fewer visits to Smiles For Life Orthodontics since the wires don’t require adjustments.
+In addition to the increased comfort brought about by the self-litigating system, there are fewer visits to Smiles 4 Life Orthodontics since the wires don’t require adjustments.
 Damon braces don’t require elastics, which are known for being noticeable in smiles, and even offers clear brackets to make your braces less visible.
 Overall treatment time is reduced as a result of the continuous movement produced by Damon braces.

 How are Damon braces attached?

 The first step is having a thorough exam and cleaning by your dentist to ensure your mouth is healthy.
-Then you’ll have an appointment with Dr. Baharak to assess your condition, take X-rays, and discuss your desires so that a treatment plan may be created.
+Then you’ll have an appointment with Dr. Fooladi to assess your condition, take X-rays, and discuss your desires so that a treatment plan may be created.
 If you proceed with Damon braces, you’ll undergo the painless process of placing the brackets.
 You may choose between metal or clear brackets.
 They will be firmly bonded to your teeth and then the memory wire is placed into the clasping system.
 You may experience some minor discomfort the first few days, but overall you can expect much less pain than with traditional braces.

 What are some common questions about Damon braces?